Black history from the year you were born

 The narrator of Ralph Ellison's timeless classic is an unnamed Black man who reflects on all the ways he is not seen by society at large.
 "Invisible Man" delves into many of the everyday issues facing Black men in the first half of the 20th century, from identity politics and Black nationalism to race policies and ideas about individuality.
 It has been reported that Hulu has plans to turn the novel into a scripted series, in large part because of the continued relevance of the work.

 1954: Davis et al. v. the St. Louis Housing Authority ends racial discrimination in St. Louis Housing Authority

-Frankie Muse Freeman served as lead attorney in the landmark Davis et al. v. the St. Louis Housing Authority case that effectively put a stop to segregation in St. Louis public housing.
+Frankie Muse Freeman served as lead attorney in the landmark Davis et al. v. the St. Louis Housing Authority case that effectively stopped segregation in St. Louis public housing.
 Years later, Freeman led a task force to end segregation in St. Louis public schools.

-Local African American students of Morgan State College teamed up with the Committee on Racial Equality to stage a series of sit-in protests to desegregate the local lunch counter at Read’s Drug Store in Baltimore, Maryland.
-The peaceful five-day protest was a success, and the drug store vowed to serve all customers after losing significant business.
+Local Black American students of Morgan State College teamed up with the Committee on Racial Equality to stage a series of sit-in protests to desegregate the local lunch counter at Read's Drug Store in Baltimore, Maryland.
+The peaceful, five-day protest was a success—after losing significant business, the drug store vowed to serve all customers.

 1956: 'The Nat King Cole Show' challenges racial lines on TV

 Jazz legend Nat King Cole was the first Black man to host a nationally televised show with "The Nat King Cole Show" in 1956.
 For a little more than a year, Cole serenaded viewers and featured top entertainers.
 The show ended after 13 months because advertisers were hard to come by.
 Cole's programming, however, paved the way for successful nighttime series like "The Arsenio Hall Show."